funglkf/sveltekit-tailwind-leaflet-echarts-tabulator/README.md

-# SvelteKit with tailwind and tabulator
+# SvelteKit with tailwind, leaflet, echarts and tabulator

-Base template for SvelteKit tailwind and tabulator

 ## Developing